 Fast and Furious (2001)

 The one that started it all.
 If you’ve only seen some of the more recent films in the franchise, 2001’s Fast and Furious will be almost shocking in its restraint.
-The first film follows undercover LAPD officer Brian O’Conner (Paul Walker) as he infiltrates notorious street racer and gang leader Dominic Toretto’s (Vin Diesel) crew to investigate grand theft auto.
-Ultimately, Brian realizes he has more in common with Dom than he expected and falls in love with Dom’s sister Mia, to boot.
+The first film follows undercover LAPD officer Brian O’Conner (the late Paul Walker) as he infiltrates notorious street racer and gang leader Dominic Toretto’s (Vin Diesel) crew to investigate grand theft auto.
+Ultimately, Brian realizes he has more in common with Dom than he expected and falls in love with Dom’s sister, Mia, to boot.
 Rather than turn Dom over, Brian helps him escape, setting the stage for an enduring partnership.

 The Turbo-Charged Prelude for 2 Fast 2 Furious (2003)